luis-angel-montiel-moreno/AgentsCapstoneProjectFinal/Readme.md

   - Personal engagement and reflection
   - Conclusions and findings
 - **Purpose**: The document serves as the primary content to be evaluated against rubric criteria
+- **PDF Format Advantages**:
+  - **Mathematical Formulas**: PDF format preserves complex mathematical notation and equations, enabling accurate evaluation of mathematical communication (Criterion B) and use of mathematics (Criterion E)
+  - **Diagrams and Images**: Supports analysis of visual elements such as graphs, charts, and diagrams that are essential for comprehensive thesis evaluation
+  - **Formatting Preservation**: Maintains document structure, tables, and formatting that are important for presentation evaluation (Criterion A)
+- **Text Format**:
+  - Suitable for plain text documents without complex formatting
+  - Supports mathematical notation in text form
+  - Typical length: 10-50 pages when converted to text
 - **Requirements**:
   - Should be a complete, formatted thesis document
-  - Must be readable text (not scanned images)
+  - PDF files should contain readable text (not scanned images without OCR)
   - Can contain mathematical notation, tables, and structured content
-  - Typical length: 10-50 pages when converted to text

 #### 2. Rubric Document (`rubrics.pdf`)
 - **Format**: PDF file (`.pdf`)